thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node:_Basics__FS_Module.desc.md

 By the end of this lesson you should be able to:

 - Describe what Node.js is and why it's important.
-- Describe what NPM is and why it's important.
+- Run JavaScript code using the Node.js REPL.
-- Run a JavaScript file using Node.js.
+- Run JavaScript code using the Node.js interpreter.
-- Use the `fs` module to interact with the filesystem.
+- Use the `fs` module to manage the file system.
-- Draw a diagram of Node's event loop.

 #### How do I upgrade Node.js?